any-docs/css/content/reference/values/filter-function/brightness/index.md

 ### Applying brightness using the filter property

-In this example, a `brightness()` filter is applied to the entire element, including content, border, and background image via the {{cssxref("filter")}} CSS property.
+In this example, a `brightness()` filter is applied to the entire element, including content, border, and background image via the `filter` CSS property.
 The result shows three variations of different brightness values.

 ```css
 p:first-of-type {